A coach can be the difference

 Clinical support

-Aligned medical practitioners - it’s a big bummer when your doc doesn’t believe in the power of lifestyle.
+Aligned medical practitioners - it’s a big bummer when your doc doesn’t believe in the power of lifestyle or get impatient when it takes longer than three months.
 Look for functional or integrative options.

-NOTE: with the rise of integrative and functional practitioners starting to appreciate the importance of lifestyle, there are a lot of doctors offering a “detailed 6-month plan” with their functional health visit.
-While I love their focus on lifestyle, it will still be up to you to navigate the week to week detail and unexpected challenges on your own.
-This where the healing happens, so make sure you have the support you need to be successful.
+NOTE: with the rise of integrative and functional practitioners starting to appreciate the importance of lifestyle, there are a lot of doctors offering a “detailed 6-month plan” with their clinical service.
+While I love that they honor the impact of lifestyle, it will still be up to you to navigate the day-to-day and week-to-week implementation, progression, and challenges.
+This where the healing happens, so make sure you have the support you need to be successful before walking out with that very expensive plan and risk overwhelm.

 Lifestyle support - a coach or someone in the role of providing consistent, week to week structure and guidance.
 This is your point-guard teammate, your master-mind collaborator, your navigator through the countless options, unforeseen hiccups, and strategic steps.
 I think it’s best if this is a professional but I might be biased. :)